 - Disk striping

 - distributes file data across multiple disks for speed and safety.
-The amount of consecutive data stored on each disk is the "striping unit" or "strip width," which may be the block size (as on IBM's GPFS), or multiple blocks, or just a few bits.
+The amount of consecutive data stored on each disk is the "striping unit" or "strip width," which may be the block size, or multiple blocks, or just a few bits.
 "Declustering" is sometimes a synonym for disk striping.
 See also the Lustre Striping section below for some relevant user tools.

 - Diskless nodes

-- are compute nodes in a Linux/CHAOS cluster that have no local hard disks.
-At LC, the Peloton machines (such as Atlas and Zeus on OCF, Rhea and Minos on SCF) have diskless nodes.
+- are compute nodes in a Linux/TOSS cluster that have no local hard disks.
 The advantage is that there are fewer disk drives to fail, thus increasing overall reliability.
-But diskless nodes have no swap space, so any application that runs out of memory on those nodes will be terminated by the CHAOS OOM (Out Of Memory) killer.
+But diskless nodes have no swap space, so any application that runs out of memory on those nodes will be terminated by the TOSS OOM (Out Of Memory) killer.
 Also, /tmp and /var/tmp on diskless nodes use RAM, not disk.
-So CHAOS purges those file systems completely between jobs on diskless nodes to reclaim the memory used.
+So TOSS purges those file systems completely between jobs on diskless nodes to reclaim the memory used.
 Jobs there must use HPSS, Lustre, or /nfs/tmp* for output to survive after the job ends.

 - F/b ratio

 - measures the effectiveness of an I/O system.
 F is the rate of executing floating-point operations and b is the rate of performing I/O (so F/b=1 means one bit of I/O occurs for every floating-point operation).
 While F/b=1 is sometimes thought to be the ideal for supercomputers, real-life F/b ratios are often closer to 100 for scientific applications and closer to 10 for I/O intensive applications.